pgRouting/pgrouting/doc/trsp/TRSP-family.rst

 .. index proposed to here

 ..
-Warning:: Read the :doc:`trsp_migration` about how to migrate from the deprecated TRSP functionality to the new signatures or replacement functions.
+Warning:: Read the :doc:`migration` about how to migrate from the deprecated TRSP functionality to the new signatures or replacement functions.

 .. rubric:: Experimental